 When comparing chemical and physical sunscreen, there is no clear ‘winner’.
 Rather, it’s a personal decision that requires you to weigh up the unique needs of your skin and lifestyle.

 La Roche-Posay’s Anthelios range uses both kinds of UV actives in conjunction to achieve maximum broad-spectrum efficacy in the most comfortable to wear formulas.
-The actives used are tailored to suit each specific product, with all formulas dermatologically tested to ensure maximum tolerance for sensitive and allergic skin.
+The actives used are tailored to suit each specific product, with all formulas dermatologically tested to ensure maximum tolerance for sensitive and Allergy-Prone Skin.

 La Roche-Posay offers 3 sunscreen products that combine both physical and chemical sunscreen filters.
 Titanium dioxide is used as a physical sunscreen barrier to reflect UV rays from the skin.
 Each of these Anthelios tinted moisturisers and BB cream contain both physical and chemical UV filters for very high protection you can wear every day.